 A VPN (Virtual Private Network) creates a private network from a public internet connection, hiding your IP address and encrypting all the data sent and received from a connected device.
 In this way, VPNs ensure that all browsing activity is safe and private.
 Without one, a motivated, tech-savvy person who’s connected to the same public network as you could use basic hacking tools to view all of your internet activity.
 This includes any sites that you visit or any information you submit online, like your username and password combinations.

 - Public WiFi networks are unsecured

 VPNs let you encrypt unencrypted communications sent to and from your device.

-- Disguise your browsing history
+- ISPs track all your browsing history

-- Connect anytime, anywhere, from any device
+VPNs let you connect anytime, anywhere, from any device.

-2. Disguise your browsing history
+2. ISPs track all your browsing history

 A VPN is an incredibly useful tool for securing your online activity and protecting your privacy.
 But it would be useless if it only worked on certain devices or in specific geographic locations.

-Dashlane’s VPN works instantly across all your devices, in any location around the globe, so you can stay connected and protected, no matter the situation.
+How a VPN helps: Dashlane’s VPN works instantly across all your devices, in any location around the globe, so you can stay connected and protected, no matter the situation.

 Turn on Dashlane’s VPN after you connect to an unsecure public network, anywhere in the world, and all of your online activity will be encrypted to ensure your personal information is safe and private.